Gauthamjm007/go-by-example/README.md

 # Go Functions

-This Project is aimed to learn basic functions in golang to understand the golang better
+This Project is aimed to learn basic functions in Go to understand the Go better

 ## File Structure